STS-107

-STS-107 was the 113th flight of the Space Shuttle program, and the 28th flight of Space Shuttle Columbia.
-The mission ended, on February 1, 2003, with the Space Shuttle Columbia disaster which killed all seven crew members and destroyed the space shuttle.
+STS-107 was the 113th flight of the Space Shuttle program, and the 28th and final flight of Space Shuttle Columbia.
+The mission ended on February 1, 2003, with the Space Shuttle Columbia disaster, in which all seven crew members were killed; the shuttle was destroyed along with most of its scientific payloads.
 It was the 88th post-Challenger disaster mission.

 The flight launched from Kennedy Space Center in Florida on January 16, 2003.
 It spent 15 days, 22 hours, 20 minutes, 32 seconds in orbit.
 The crew conducted a multitude of international scientific experiments.
-The disaster occurred during reentry while the Columbia was over Texas.
+The disaster occurred during reentry while the orbiter was over Texas.

-Immediately after the disaster, NASA convened the Columbia accident Investigation Board to determine the cause of the disintegration.
+Immediately after the disaster, NASA convened the Columbia Accident Investigation Board to determine the cause of the disintegration.
 The source of the failure was determined to have been caused by a piece of foam that broke off during launch and damaged the thermal protection system (reinforced carbon-carbon panels and thermal protection tiles) on the leading edge of the orbiter's left wing.
 During re-entry the damaged wing slowly overheated and came apart, eventually leading to loss of control and disintegration of the vehicle.
 The cockpit window frame is now exhibited in a memorial inside the Space Shuttle Atlantis Pavilion at the Kennedy Space Center.

-The damage to the thermal protection system on the wing was similar to that Atlantis had sustained in 1988 during STS-27, the second mission after the Space Shuttle Challenger disaster.
+The damage to the thermal protection system on the wing was similar to that of Atlantis which had also sustained damage in 1988 during STS-27, the second mission after the Space Shuttle Challenger disaster.
 However, the damage on STS-27 occurred at a spot that had more robust metal (a thin steel plate near the landing gear), and that mission survived the re-entry.